simonmichael/hledger/MANUAL.md

 Negative amounts usually have the minus sign next to the number: `$-1`.
 Or it may go before the symbol: `-$1`.

-The number may optionally have a decimal point, either a period (`.`) or a comma (`,`). hledger's reports will generally use the highest precision you have used in each commodity.

-Numbers may also have digit group separators, eg thousands separators. hledger's reports will follow the digit groups you have used.
-The separator character is either comma or period - whichever one you did not use as a decimal point.
-If using digit group separators you should write at least one number with a decimal point, so hledger will know which is which.
-Eg: `1,000.00` or `1.000,00`.
+hledger supports flexible decimal points and digit group separators so you can use your country's convention.
+Numbers can use either a period (`.`) or a comma (`,`) as decimal point.
+They can also have digit group separators at any position (eg thousands separators) which can be comma or period - whichever one you did not use as a decimal point.
+If you use digit group separators, you must also include a decimal point in at least one number in the same commodity, so that hledger knows which character is which.
+Eg, write `$1,000.00` or `$1.000,00`.

+### Commodity display settings

+Based on how you format amounts, hledger will infer canonical display settings for each commodity, and use them consistently when displaying amounts in that commodity.
+These settings include:

+- the position and spacing of the currency/commodity symbol
+- the digit group separator character and digit group sizes, if any
+- the decimal point character
+- the number of decimal places

+The canonical display settings are generally those used in the first amount seen, and the number of decimal places is the highest used in all amounts, in the given commmodity.
+[Default commodity directives](#default-commodity) can also influence the canonical display settings.

 ### Simple dates